-Supporting staff to disclose disability
+Supporting staff to share information about their disability

 An employee is only obligated to tell you about a disability if it affects his or her ability to do a particular job, or if it affects his or her ability to work safely and ensure the safety of others.